targetsm/learning-dynamics-clm/README.md

 Generating the training data:
 For iwslt14deen adapt [prepare-iwslt14-sep.sh](/data/tl/iwslt14deen/sentp/prepare-iwslt14-sep.sh) to fit your setup and run ```bash prepare-iwslt14-sep.sh``` to generate the data.
 For wmt22deen and wmt22frde datasets download the data as described on the respective websites.
 Adapt and run the respective prepare-iwslt14-sep.sh files to preprocess the datasets.
-For the wmt22frde subset experiments, we use a random subset of 20M lines of the downloaded data and run the same peparation script on the subset of the data.
+For the wmt22frde subset experiments, we use a random subset of 20M lines of the downloaded data and run the same preparation script on the subset of the data.

 ### Model Training

 We train various models using the [Fairseq](https://github.com/facebookresearch/fairseq) framework.
 Scripts for data preparation and model training can be found in the [/scripts](/scripts) folder.
 Training scripts for specific model configurations used in the thesis are found in [/models/tl](/models/tl).
-To train a translation model, modify the specific training file to match desired data, model and hyperparameters.
+To train a translation model, modify the specific training file to match desired data, model and hyper-parameters.
 Then run:
 ```
 bash train_staged_tm.sh
 ```
-Training checkpoitns are stored according to the schedule in the training file.
+Training checkpoints are stored according to the schedule in the training file.
-Similarly langauge models can be trained by adapting and running:
+Similarly language models can be trained by adapting and running:
 ```
 bash train_staged_lm_trunc.sh
 ```